kosarev/z80/README.md

-For this purpose the default state interface implemented in the `i8080_state<>` and `z80_state<>` classes provdes a number of getters and setters for registers, register pairs, interrupt flip-flops and other field constituting the internal state of the emulator.
+For this purpose the default state interface implemented in the `i8080_state<>` and `z80_state<>` classes provdes a number of getters and setters for registers, register pairs, interrupt flip-flops and other fields constituting the internal state of the emulator.
 By convention, calling such functions does not fire up any handlers.
 The example below demonstrates a typical usage.